Associate Professor & Graduate Program Coordinator

 Prior to joining UF, Dr. Mobley was an Associate Professor in Nutritional Sciences at University of Connecticut (2011-2018) and a Clinical Assistant Professor in Foods and Nutrition at Purdue University (2006-2011).
 She also worked as a research scientist contractor for the Office of Dietary Supplements, National Institutes of Health (2002-2006) and as a nutrition communication and public relations manager for the American Dairy Association MidEast (1998-2002) prior to earning her PhD.
 Dr. Mobley received her Ph.D. in Nutrition from the University of Maryland, a M.S. in Human Nutrition from The Ohio State University, and a B.S. in Applied Nutrition from The Pennsylvania State University.
 She is also a Fellow of the Academy of Nutrition and Dietetics.

 Dr. Mobley has received grant funding as both PI and Co-I from the National Institutes of Health and United States Department of Agriculture.
 She has successfully advised several doctoral, masters, and undergraduate honors students in research and has received departmental, college and university level teaching awards and grants from both UConn and Purdue.
 Further, she was the recipient of the Nutrition Education for the Public Award for Excellence from the Academy of Nutrition and Dietetics and selected for the highly competitive Dannon Institute Early Career Leadership Institute.
 Dr. Mobley has served in several leadership capacities including the Chair of the Nutrition Education and Behavioral Sciences Research Interest Section of the American Society for Nutrition, and as a Director at Large for the Society for Nutrition Education and Behavior.
-Currently, she is the Chair-elect of the Nutrition Education for the Public Dietetic Practice Group of the Academy for Nutrition and Dietetics.
-She also serves on three editorial boards including the International Journal of Behavioral Nutrition and Physical Activity, Journal of Nutrition Education and Behavior, and the Journal of the Academy of Nutrition and Dietetics.
+Currently, she is the Secretary for the Society for Nutrition Education and Behavior, and the Past-Chair of the Nutrition Education for the Public Dietetic Practice Group of the Academy for Nutrition and Dietetics.
+She also serves as an Associate Editor for the Journal of Nutrition Education and Behavior and on two editorial boards including the International Journal of Behavioral Nutrition and Physical Activity and the Journal of the Academy of Nutrition and Dietetics.